protontypes/AwesomeCure/README.md

-# Sustainbeat
+# Open Curate
-Collect data from projects listed in awesome lists
+Analyze and cure awesome lists by mining data from listed Git projects.